FAQ

 Q: Where else is Catholic Radio currently heard in Michigan?

-A: Besides Holy Family Radio in West Michigan, Ave Maria radio covers areas of Southeast Michigan, and Baraga Broadcasting covers areas of Northern Michigan.
+A: Besides Holy Family Radio in West Michigan, Ave Maria radio covers areas of Southeast Michigan, Baraga Broadcasting covers areas of Northern Michigan and Good Shepherd Radio covers the Jackson area.

 Q: What is the impact of Catholic Radio?